Unit 1: Foundations of Longevity Coaching¶

 Ask the key questions:

-- What actually occurred?
-(Look at the data, not your assumptions)
+- What actually occurred, and what do the data (not your assumptions) say?

-This leads you right back to Step 1, where you assess again with new information, understand better based on what you learned, and strategize smarter; the cycle continues.
+From there, you roll right back to Step 1.
+You assess again with new information, understand more based on what you learned, and strategize smarter as the cycle continues.

 The iterative nature of this process is what makes longevity coaching effective.
-You don't get it perfect the first time; nobody does.
-You test, learn, adjust, and repeat.
-Over months and years, this continuous improvement builds toward outcomes that rigid protocols can't match.
+You don’t get it perfect the first time, and nobody does.
+You test, learn, adjust, and repeat, and over months and years that steady improvement builds outcomes that rigid protocols can’t match.
+If you’re feeling uncertain, that’s normal, and it usually means you’re paying attention.¶

 [CHONK: Coaching in Practice - The 6-Step Process in Action]